 Interim Assessments and Technical Reports inform the larger quadrennial process of National Climate Assessments

-- The Second State of the Carbon Cycle Report (SOCCR2) is underway as an important part of the sustained assessment process.
+- The Second State of the Carbon Cycle Report (SOCCR2)

 - USDA technical report: Global